Yaroster/skoomaDen.me/src/content/posts/Review of The du Louvre Cote Jardin by Palais des Thes.md

 However, their flavored teas are a different story: Teas that smell like a dream, but taste is like the perfume.
 They're uninteresting, and more often than not, downright disgusting.

 I was really hoping that this tea would be different, but it was not.
-To be fair, it's not the worst tea I've had from there, far from it, i'd even go as far as to say *it's not a bad tea*, it's just _a_ tea.
+To be fair, it's not the worst tea I've had from there, far from it, i'd even go as far as to say *it's not a bad tea*, it's just _a_ tea, like an adventure that is only memorable after it’s ended, it’s only good when the session is closing to an end ; it’s too bad really.

 I couldn't be happier I was recommended this tea, as it was a great opportunity finally find the words to describe why I don't like Palais Des Thés' flavored teas.